Accepts Healthy Volunteers

 Inclusion Criteria:1.
 Participant is able and willing to provide informed consent (≥18 years), or informed consent is obtained by the parent or legal guardian for minor participants, with the minor providing age appropriate assent, according to local law and regulations; 2.
 Life expectancy ≥ 12 weeks; 3.
 Known high-risk neuroblastoma with failure to respond to standard therapy (combination chemotherapy with or without radiation and surgery), or development of PD at any time; 4.
 Adequate recovery from acute toxic effects of any prior therapy, as deemed by the Investigator or treating Sub-Investigator; 5.
 Adequate liver function as defined by the following laboratory values obtained within 28 days prior to administration of 64Cu-SARTATE: Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) < 3.0 x upper limit of normal (ULN); 6.
 Adequate renal function; 7.
 Adequate laboratory parameters: Absolute neutrophil count > 1.0 x 109/L; Platelet count > 50 x 109/L; Serum bilirubin <1.5 x ULN; 8.
 Karnofsky or Lansky performance status ≥50; 9.
 All participants must have a hematopoietic stem cell product available (minimum CD34+ cell dose is ≥2 x 106 cells/kg); 10.
 Sexually active participants of reproductive potential must practice an effective method of birth control while participating on this study, to avoid possible damage to the fetus.
 Abstinence is considered acceptable; 11.
 64Cu-SARTATE uptake on the 4 hour scan (SUVmax) of any lesion equal to or higher than that of the liver in order to move on to the therapy phase of the study.

 Exclusion Criteria:1.
 Participants with disease of any major organ system that would compromise their ability to tolerate therapy, as deemed by the Investigator or treating Sub-Investigator; 2.
 Any other active malignancy, or a history of prior malignancy within the past 3 years; 3.
 History of cardiac failure as evidenced by: dyspnea at rest, exercise intolerance, oxygen requirement, clinically significant cardiac dysfunction; 4.
-Planned administration of chemotherapy, anti-cancer cytokine therapy, immunotherapy, radiotherapy including radiopharmaceuticals or other investigational agents within 2 weeks prior to the administration of 64Cu-SARTATE and 4 weeks prior to the administration of 67Cu-SARTATE; 5.
+Planned administration of chemotherapy, anti-cancer cytokine therapy, immunotherapy, radiotherapy or other investigational agents within 2 weeks prior to the administration of 64Cu-SARTATE and 4 weeks prior to the administration of 67Cu-SARTATE; 5.
 Administration of therapeutic dose of 131I-MIBG within 8 weeks prior to the administration of 64Cu-SARTATE; 6.
-Administration of any investigational agents within 28 days prior to administration of 64Cu-SARTATE; 7.
-Treatment with long acting somatostatin analogues (administered within 28 days prior to the administration of 64Cu-SARTATE), or short acting somatostatin analogues (administered within 24 hours prior to the administration of 64Cu-SARTATE); 8.
-Known sensitivity or allergy to somatostatin analogues; 9.
-Previous PRRT; 10.
-Female participants who are pregnant or lactating; 11.
-Participants who are on hemodialysis; 12.
-QTc interval ≥ 0.45 seconds as measured by Screening ECG; 13.
-Participants with uncontrolled infection(s); 14.
-Any medical condition which the Investigator feels may interfere with the procedures or evaluations of the study; 15.
+EBRT to both kidneys or a single functioning kidney within 12 months prior to the administration of 64Cu-SARTATE; 7.
+Administration of any investigational agents within 28 days prior to administration of 64Cu-SARTATE; 8.
+Treatment with long acting somatostatin analogues (administered within 28 days prior to the administration of 64Cu-SARTATE), or short acting somatostatin analogues (administered within 24 hours prior to the administration of 64Cu-SARTATE); 9.
+Known sensitivity or allergy to somatostatin analogues; 10.
+Previous PRRT; 11.
+Female participants who are pregnant or lactating; 12.
+Participants who are on hemodialysis; 13.
+QTc interval ≥ 0.45 seconds as measured by Screening ECG; 14.
+Participants with uncontrolled infection(s); 15.
+Any medical condition which the Investigator feels may interfere with the procedures or evaluations of the study; 16.
 Participants 12 month and younger will be excluded from cohorts where the planned single or cumulative administered activity is modelled to deliver a radiation dose to the marrow that exceeds 2 Gy.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.